-- Press the button next to the ▶ symbol in the display until the + and symbols are displayed. - If necessary, press the button next to the ← or → symbols to move to the numeric character you wish to change. - Press the button next to the + symbol to increase the value or select parameter; press the button next to the symbol to decrease the value or select parameter. - 4.
-After adjusting values/selecting parameters, pressing the symbol results in the changes being saved.
+- 1. Press the button next to the symbol in the display until the + and symbols are displayed. - Press the button next to the + symbol to increase the value or select parameter; press the button next to the - symbol to decrease the value or select parameter. - After adjusting values/selecting parameters, pressing the symbol results in the changes being saved.
 (When adjusting values, make sure the cursor is on the last numeric character before pressing the symbol).

-If the Home button or Previous Main Menu button is pressed before pressing the symbol, the changes are not saved.
+If the Home button or Previous Main Menu button is pressed before pressing the > symbol, the changes are not saved.
 Voltage Adjust submenu: Voltage can be adjusted to $\pm 5$ percent of the nominal voltage.
 For example, if genset output voltage is 208 volts, the voltage can be adjusted from 198 to 218 volts.

-If the displayed value is greater or less than the allowed (5%) range, the control will not except the entry and will return to the previous setting.
+If the entered value is greater or less than the allowed (5%) range, the control will not accept the entry and will return to the previous setting.
 Retry by entering a smaller change in one volt increments.